How to get a business loan with an LLC

 Alternatives to LLC loans

-If an LLC doesn’t seem like the right fit for your business, consider these LLC loan alternatives:
+If an LLC business loan doesn’t seem like the right fit for your business, consider LLC loan alternatives like these:

-• Microloans.
+- Microloans.
 You can find microloans through alternative lending sources or the SBA.
-Microloans are loans for a small amount of money (usually no more than $50,00).
+Microloans are loans for a small amount of money, such as $50,000.

-• Business grants.
-This is a free funding source that does not have to be repaid.
+- Business grants.
+A business grant is a free funding source that does not have to be repaid.
 Business grants are also available to businesses that fall into a specific category, like minority-owned or women-owned companies.

-• Crowdfunding.
+- Crowdfunding.
 Crowdfunding is a way to source smaller donations from a large number of individuals to source a certain project or business idea.
-Typically, these individual investors get a reward in exchange for their donation.
+These individual investors may get a reward in exchange for their donation, such as equity in the business.

-• Business credit cards.
-They operate like traditional credit cards and allow you to re-use the funds, up to the credit limit, as you make payments.
+- Business credit cards.
+Business credit cards operate like traditional credit cards and allow you to re-use the funds, up to the credit limit, as you make payments.
 Look for options that offer promotional interest-free periods and rewards programs.

 Bottom line